-We will ask you to provide a financial declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money for each year.
+We will ask you to provide an annual financial declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money.

-12.4 Grant agreement variations
+Grant agreement variations

 We recognise that unexpected events may affect your progress.
 In these circumstances, you can request a variation to your grant agreement.
 You can request a variation by contacting your Funding Arrangement Manager, Community Grants Hub.